-SchoolTutoring Academy’s tutoring programs for Dighton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Dighton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Dighton Rehoboth Regional School District serves over 3,200 students who live in the communities of Dighton and Rehoboth.
 The district follows the Massachusetts Curriculum Frameworks which uses Common Core Expectations in Math and Language Arts and which is aligned to the state assessment program.
 The standards for each core subject are detailed according to grade level and provide both a scope and sequence for learning that teachers are expected to follow.
 The standards introduce critical thinking skills in each subject so that students continually develop important skills like scientific reasoning, literary analysis, and mathematical problem-solving.